rezan83/zoo-keeper/README.md

 # Techniques used and caveats:
 For the sake of simplicity I only implemented what i was asked for explicitly.
 But further features could be added in future, for example:

 -The only 'CRUD' ability right now is to update medical check.
 But Additional CRUD could be implemented if asked for.
 For example adding new Animals.

 -I could make a class to generate animals. but for now they are only predefined in jason object.

 -The JSON object isn't stored/retrieved using 'localStorage'.

--I didn't pass any props and didn't use any state managment lib, I usually use Mobx.
+-I didn't pass any state as props down components and didn't use any state managment lib, I usually use Mobx.

 # Install and run
 with yarn "recomended":